nahK994/ScratchServer/README.md

-## SimpleHTTP - A Lightweight HTTP Server
+## TinyHTTP - A Lightweight HTTP Server

-Welcome to the **SimpleHTTP** repository!
+Welcome to the **TinyHTTP** repository!
 This project is a work in progress and aims to implement a basic HTTP server from scratch using Go.

 ### 🚧 Project Status